I took a quick look at your profile:

 Your profile text – note the edits:

-All your gigs should have video, 3 images, 2 pdfs (for writing samples), and so on…
+All your gigs should have video and 3 images, and so on…

 Make a video of yourself talking to the camera, because this approach garners IMMEDIATE RESULTS.
 Include additional samples in the video!

 Please note that constructions such as, “I will be doing chemical Engineering problems” are considered awkward by Westerners, who expect to see, “I will complete your chemical engineering problems”.
 The gig I description I glanced at has similar awkward phrasing, so I seriously suggest you invest in a copy writer.

 [details=Click Here for TOP SECRET Tips and Tricks

 Never Contact a Seller on Fiverr to Ask for FREE STUFF!]

 Be sure to make use of Tools like the Fiverr Blog, Fiverr Academy, and Fiverrcast.

 I suggest you check out Fiverrcast episode 08: